Fblaze1/Desmos-Table-Manipulation-Toolkit/README.md

 ### Notes

-rows in the output 2D array correspond to rows (rather than columns) of the table
+Rows in the output 2D array correspond to rows (rather than columns) of the table

 </details>